-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Untitled Arkham Show

-Release date: Unknown (on HBO Max)
+Release date: Unknown (on Max)

-In addition to The Penguin, Matt Reeves has said he plans to expand the world of The Batman into HBO Max shows.
+In addition to The Penguin, Matt Reeves has said he plans to expand the world of The Batman into Max shows.
 At one point, a series about Gotham PD was in the works, but now he says it might be more about the inner workings at Arkham Asylum.
-Maybe.
-We’ll see if it comes to fruition.
+On October 25, The Staircase’s Antonio Campos came aboard as a writer—the third to hold that position on the potential series so far—and may direct and serve as showrunner if the show happens, according to a report in Variety.

-Wondering where our RSS feed went?
-You can pick the new one up here.
+Want more io9 news?
+Check out when to expect the latest Marvel and Star Wars releases, what’s next for the DC Universe on film and TV, and everything you need to know about House of the Dragon and Lord of the Rings: The Rings of Power.